NeroReflex/Gishiki/Documentation/docs/usage/database/models.md

 class BookSeller extends \Activerecord\Model { }
 ```

-ActiveRecord uses Ruby's ActiveRecord naming conventions, so.... this class is a
+ActiveRecord uses Ruby's ActiveRecord naming conventions, this means the declared
-direct representation of the table named 'book_sellers' inside the default database.
+model class is a direct representation of the table named 'book_sellers' residing
+inside the default database.

 You can change both: the database you connect to and the name that the table has
 inside the database pointed by the database connection: